Creating a Career Development Plan: Tips and Strategies

 - Where do I want to be in five or ten years?

-Being upfront about your goals helps you feel driven to reach your goals when they are clearly laid out front of you in a clear manner.
+Being open about your goals enables you to feel driven to reach your goals when they are outlined in front of you in a clear manner.

 Ask yourself these questions:

-Short-term plans must consider various aspects like deadlines for tasks and team responsibilities.
+The short-term plan must take into consideration a variety aspects like deadlines for tasks or team responsibilities.

-After you’ve developed your short-term career development plan, create an actionable list of steps needed to reach each desired goal.
+After developing your short-term individual career development plan, make an actionable plan of the steps that you must take to meet each desired goal.

 - Specific self-development tasks

-An action plan outlines specific educational programs, resources for learning including coaching sessions and mentors who will aid in the development of your career.
+An action plan outlines specific educational programs, resources for learning, coaching sessions or supportive mentors who will aid in the development of your career.

 Implement Your Plan

 The last step is to execute the career development plan.
-This involves assessing the progress made and altering your plan should the need arise.
-Continuously reviewing progress helps you stay focused on what works to improve your own personal performance and provides opportunities to think about the challenges you have faced to date.
+This involves assessing the progress you have made and making adjustments if needs arise.
+Continuously reviewing progress helps you focus on what works best for you regarding personal improvement and gives you the chance to think about challenges that you’ve encountered so far.

-Make time for yourself every week.
-Make sure to spend a minimum of hours a week on the personal growth goals that you have set out – this could include attending classes or discussion groups in your field of employment or actively trying innovative methods at work routinely.
+Spend time on yourself every week.
+At a minimum, you should dedicate a couple of hours a week on personal growth goals outlined – this could include attending classes or discussions within your region of work, or experimenting with innovative methods at work routinely.

 | Benefits of Creating a Career Development Plan |